Updated April 19, 2023

 - You were given the pink slip from a past company.
 (This could be for various reasons: from bad performance to the economic meltdown.
 Ensure that you stay ruthlessly honest with your recruiter.)

-- You have any other past experience that can negatively sneak up on you.
+- Do you have any other past experience that can negatively sneak up on you?

 6. Participate in your hiring